 Grab the family and make a day of it at Snapper because if the fish aren’t biting at least you’re near one of the most iconic surf breaks in Australia and that should provide enough entertainment for everyone.
 Not to mention Coolangatta has a few ice-cream shops worth poking your nose into.

-This is just a taste of what the Gold Coast can offer a keen fisherman with a free day.
-Feel free to chat up a local in hopes of finding a spot we don't even know about.
+So there you have it – a taste of what the Gold Coast can offer a keen fisherman with a free day.